Healthy Society Check

 4. Communication

-Then for students to find out about these activities, communication comes in pretty handy.
+Then for students to find out about these activities communication is key.
 We're not fussed about the medium, but that tool on our website to send out emails to members does come pretty handy.
 The more frequent and engaging the communication, the better.

 5. Effective recruitment

 There's really a lot that can be said about how to recruit effectively.
-If a society is really spot on with recruitment, they tend to have been able to gain members over multiple courses and from different campuses; recruitment is done via various channels (e.g., via our website; posters; bake sales etc.); and if possible their recruitment syncs with college events (open days, welcome week etc).
+If a society is really spot on with recruitment, they tend to have been able to gain members over multiple courses and from different campuses; recruitment is done via various channels (e.g., via our website; posters; bake sales; socials etc.); and if possible, their recruitment syncs with college events (open days, welcome week etc).

 But to get there is not easy.
 Anyhow, one big tip with immediate result that we can give, however, is that some students apply via our website and when treasurers take stock of new members via our website tool (really easy to use), they instantly see how many members they have.